 The grave of local painter Edgar Degas can be found in division no. 4.
 Right near him lies Jacques Hittorff, an architect best known for his redesign of the Place de la Concorde and his plans for the Gare du Nord.
 The French film director François Truffaut (no. 21) and composer Hector Berlioz (no. 20) are also buried here.

-Beside artists, there’s also a number famous scientists buried at this cemetery, most notably Léon Foucault (no. 7), he of the Foucault pendulum, and the physicist André-Marie Ampère (no. 30), after whom the unit of measurement of electric current is named.
+Beside artists, there are also a number of famous scientists buried at this cemetery, most notably Léon Foucault (no. 7), he of the Foucault pendulum, and the physicist André-Marie Ampère (no. 30), after whom the unit of measurement of electric current is named.

 Near the entrance, you’ll find a placard with a map of the cemetery that shows the location of some of the most popular graves.